SmolinskiP/GLaSSIST/README.md

 **Q: Can I change the animation?**
 A: Yes, edit `frontend/index.html`.
 Shaders are in GLSL, so you need to know what you're doing.

+**Q: Why Flet instead of Tkinter?**
+A: Tkinter had threading issues that caused hangs and crashes.
+Flet provides modern UI, proper async support, and cross-platform consistency.
+Plus it looks way better.

+**Q: Can I use the old Tkinter settings?**
+A: Legacy support exists in `improved_settings_dialog.py` but it's not recommended.
+Flet version is more stable and feature-rich.

 **Q: Why WebRTC VAD?**
 A: Because it works better than homemade algorithms.
 Tested by Google, so probably good.

+**Q: Settings window is too big/small?**
+A: Flet UI is responsive and auto-maximizes.
+Use Escape key to close or resize the window.

 **Q: App uses too much CPU/memory?**
 A: Disable animations in Settings > Advanced > Interface & Performance.
 This removes Three.js rendering and WebSocket server while keeping full voice functionality.